yWorks/generator-yfiles-app/README.md

 Additionally TypeScript definition manager ([tsd](http://definitelytyped.org/tsd/)) will be installed, which allows you to easily download and reference Typescript definition files.

 Choosing TypeScript will disable Babel.

-## Getting To Know Yeoman

-Yeoman has a heart of gold.
-He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
-If you think he&#39;s too opinionated, he can be easily convinced.
-Feel free to [learn more about him](http://yeoman.io/).

 ## License
 MIT © [yWorks GmbH](http://www.yworks.com)